Cherreads

 Our heads snapped up.

-Elara, my step mother filled the doorway, her oppressive presence suffocated the kitchen and drowned out the aroma of the curry sauce I had made.
+Elara, my stepmother, filled the doorway, her oppressive presence suffocating the kitchen and drowning out the aroma of the curry sauce I made.

 "Oh mother!"
-Rudina cried.
+Rudina wailed.
 "Uncle Kaelen is dead.
 Amari just got the news about an accident.
 We—"

 Cold silence.